muziejus/javascripting-english-major/2-calculator.md

 Notice that `true` and `false` do *not* have double quotes around them.
 What would happen if they did?
 I have also introduced you to `===` in this code snippet.
-That is the “strict equal” comparison operator, and it is a way of asking the console a question.[^strictequal] `9 === 9;` is the same as “Is the number nine the same thing as the number nine?”
-Because the answer is “yes,” the console logs `true`.
+That is the “strict equal” **comparison operator**, and it is a way of asking the console a question.[^strictequal] `9 === 9;` is the same as “Is the number nine the same thing as the number nine?”
+Because the answer is “yes,” the console responds `true`.
 In the next example, we’re asking the question, “Is the number nine the same thing as the string ‘Hello, World!’?”
-Since the answer is “no,” the console logs `false`.
+Since the answer is “no,” the console responds `false`.

 Between numbers, strings, and booleans, we can start using JavaScript as a calculator, but one type remains.